-- (i) urge the National Directorate of Employment (NDE) to undertake a Survey and develop a Database that would track the Employment status of graduates and Corps Members, which will be essential for evidence-based decision-making; - (ii) also urge the Federal Ministry of Youth and Sports Development through the NYSC scheme to liaise with the under-listed Ministries and develop a workable plan that would ensure Corps Members are retained in their Primary place of assignment (PPA) for one year after their mandatory service; thus allowing graduates to find employment opportunities; - (a) Federal Ministry of Labour and Employment; - (b) Federal Ministry of Education; and - (c) Federal Ministry of humanitarian affairs, disaster management and social Development. - (iii) further urge the Executive Arm of Government to create a body under the supervision of the Ministries of Youth and Education to coordinate the screening and payment/disbursement processes; and - (iv) mandate the Committee on Youths, Labour, Employment and Productivity (when constituted) to monitor the implementation of the jointly developed plan.
+- (i) urge the National Directorate of Employment (NDE) to undertake a Survey and develop a Database that would track the Employment status of graduates and Corps Members, which will be essential for evidence-based decision-making; - (ii) also urge the Federal Ministry of Youth and Sports Development through the NYSC scheme to liaise with the under-listed Ministries and develop a workable plan that would ensure Corps Members are retained in their Primary place of assignment (PPA) for one year after their mandatory service; thus allowing graduates to find employment opportunities: - (a) Federal Ministry of Labour and Employment, - (b) Federal Ministry of Education, and - (c) Federal Ministry of Humanitarian Affairs, Disaster Management and Social Development; - (iii) further urge the Executive Arm of Government to create a body under the supervision of the Ministries of Youth and Education to coordinate the screening and payment/disbursement processes; and - (iv) mandate the Committees on Youths, Labour, Employment and Productivity, and Federal Character (when constituted) to monitor the implementation of the jointly developed plan (HR.
+144/07/2023).

-15. Need for the Dredging, Desilting and Rehabilitation of Goronyo Dam, Sokoto State: Hon.
-Bashiru Usman Gorau:
+22. Need for the Dredging, Desilting and Rehabilitation of Goronyo Dam, Sokoto State Motion made and Question proposed: